 Back in those days, every jumping rider’s ambition was to win a Grand National, either over hurdles or fences.
 Scobie succeeded on both counts: in 1882 he won the Grand National Hurdle with Rhesus and in 1888 the Grand National Steeple with Ruby.
 When Ruby won the National, Scobie collected half the stake which – including added money – ran out at £515; and apart from riding Ruby over the obstacles, Scobie had also prepared him for the race.
 As good as Ruby was, however, Blue Mountain was probably the best horse over timber to ever pass through his hands; with Scobie in the saddle the pair won two races at the Melbourne Cup Meeting of 1888.

 In the years after Blue Mountain, the flame of Scobie’s talent for training horses had seemed to flicker and flutter.
-Although he managed to win the Maribyrnong Plate twice with the juveniles Dreamland and Keera, and also took out the 1890 Caulfield Guineas with Annesley, the stable wasn’t setting the world on fire.
+Although he managed to win the Maribyrnong Plate twice with the juveniles Dreamland (1893) and Keera (1896) for William Bailey and Robert Orr, and before that took out the 1890 Caulfield Guineas with Annesley for Bailey, the stable wasn’t setting the world on fire.
 The flame was fanned when he got that good horse Paul Pry from the West, and it was that old fellow’s resilience that eventually set Scobie’s training career ablaze.

-The colt’s name appears as Malster rather than Maltster in the early Turf records, the result of a misspelling in the processing of the original registration.
+The name of Robert Orr’s Bill of Portland colt appears as Malster rather than Maltster in the early Turf records, the result of a misspelling in the processing of the original registration.
 The name, of course, was meant as a play on that of the dam, a fact that was ultimately recognised by racing authorities many months later.
-Maltster began his racing career at the Caulfield Spring Meeting when unmentioned in the betting, he finished unsighted in the Debutant Stakes won by Wigelmar.
-Maltster was then kept pottering about at Dowling Forrest until the Flemington Autumn Meeting when for the first time he showed just what he was capable of doing on a racecourse.
+Both Maltster and Clean Sweep began their racing careers at the Caulfield Spring Meeting when unmentioned in the betting, each finished unsighted in the £1,200 Debutant Stakes won by the George Lee-owned filly, Wigelmar.
+Clean Sweep reappeared in December to win a Juvenile Stakes at Caulfield while Maltster was kept pottering about at Dowling Forrest until the Flemington Autumn Meeting when for the first time he showed just what he was capable of doing on a racecourse.
 Freely offered at 8/1 for the Hopeful Stakes, intimates of the Scobie stable helped themselves to a tidy sum when Maltster took out the event from Haulette and the favourite Kinglike.
-On the same day Scobie had preferred Clean Sweep, whom he trained for the Caulfield committeeman Frank Cumming, for the Sires’ Produce Stakes; after leading for more than half the journey, the son of Zalinski was easily cut down by another Bill of Portland colt in Finland.
+On the same day, Scobie preferred Clean Sweep for the Sires’ Produce Stakes.
+After leading for more than half the journey, the son of Zalinski was easily cut down by another Bill of Portland colt in Finland.

 The 1900 A.J.C.
 Derby field and race conditions are set out in the table below:

-The Derby favourite at a shade of red was Hautboy owned by William Bailey and trained by Tom Payten.
-It was somewhat ironic that Bailey and Orr each individually owned the two leading fancies from different stables, for the two Ballarat sportsmen had raced a number of horses in partnership over the years, and Bailey had been a long-time client of Scobie.
+The Derby favourite at a shade of red was Hautboy owned by William Bailey and sporting his familiar colours of ‘black jacket, red sash, white cap’.
+Hautboy was trained by Tom Payten.
+It was somewhat ironic that Bailey and Orr each individually owned the two leading fancies from different stables, for the two Ballarat sportsmen had raced several horses in partnership over the years, and Bailey had been a long-time client of Scobie.
 Hautboy was one of two horses in the Derby trained by Tom Payten, the other, Lord Rudolph, being engaged to act as a pacemaker.
-A very gross, short-bodied horse that was to be typical of the Haut Brion breed, Hautboy was distinguished by a crimped head-carriage, but it hadn’t stopped him being one of the best juveniles in a busy year.
+A very gross, short-bodied horse that was to be typical of the Haut Brion breed, Hautboy was distinguished by a crimped head carriage, but it hadn’t stopped him from being one of the best juveniles in a busy year.
 He was out early in the season winning the Mona Nursery at the Caulfield Spring Meeting and then winning twice at Flemington during Melbourne Cup week.
 Freshened up by Tom Payten, he returned to win twice at Randwick during the summer, including the prestigious December Stakes against his only two rivals.
 In the autumn he ran the minor placing behind Finland and his stablemate Clean Sweep in the Sires’ Produce Stakes at Flemington.

 Hautboy was one of two strong candidates in the Derby by Haut Brion; the other was Hautesse, a stylish brown filly trained by Joe Burton.
-She had first presented her Derby credentials when winning the Easter Stakes at Randwick in the autumn beating Maltster into second placing, although on that occasion she received twenty-three pounds from the colt.
+Hautesse carried the ‘blue, white sleeves, rose cap’ of Mr C. Carlisle.
+Hautesse had first presented her Derby credentials when winning the Easter Stakes at Randwick in the autumn beating Maltster into second placing, although on that occasion she received twenty-three pounds from the colt.
 Nonetheless, Hautesse proved it was no fluke when she won a mile Nursery two days later on the final day of the meeting.
 Burton had been hoping to have the well-bred Wigelmar also represent him in the race, but she had become something of a ‘roarer’ and had been thrown out of work.
 The other three horses engaged in the Derby – Schimmel, Yarrabee and Phillibeg – were generally considered to be just giving their owners’ colours an airing.